J.T. Miller scores in shootout as Canucks beat Kraken 4-3

 SEATTLE — J.T.
 Miller scored in the shootout and the Vancouver Canucks beat the Seattle Kraken 4-3 on Thursday night.

-Vince Dunn and Matty Beniers each had a goal and an assist, and Chandler Stephenson also scored for Seattle.
+Vince Dunn and Matty Beniers each had a goal and an assist, Chandler Stephenson also scored and Andre Burakovsky had two assists for Seattle.
 Philipp Grubauer finished with 19 saves.

 In the tiebreaker, Miller snuck one past Grubauer in the first round.
-Lankinen denied Oliver Bjorkstrand, Kaapo Kakko and Benioers to secure the win.
+Lankinen denied Oliver Bjorkstrand, Kaapo Kakko and Beniers to secure the win.

 The victory evened the Canucks' crushing 5-4 overtime loss to the Kraken on Saturday.
 In that one, Seattle tied it with three goals in the final five minutes of regulation, before winning on Dunn's goal in OT.